Art Radar Asia

 Wendy Ma

-Wendy is a writer and arts researcher for Art Radar.
+Wendy was a writer and arts researcher for Art Radar Asia.
 Raised in Beijing and California, she graduated with a business degree from Hong Kong, and will be pursuing her passion for art in Paris.

 Rosemary Marland

-Rosemary is a writer and arts researcher for Art Radar based in Montreal, Canada.
+Rosemary was a writer and arts researcher for Art Radar Asia based in Montreal, Canada.
 She spent six months in Shanghai working in galleries, and wrote her M.A. in Art History on collectors of contemporary Chinese art.

 Sam Fox

-Sam is a writer and arts researcher for Art Radar based in Singapore.
+Sam was a writer and arts researcher for Art Radar Asia based in Singapore.
 He just finished his Masters Degree in Art Business from Sotheby’s Institute of Art where he wrote his dissertation on the validation system for contemporary art from Indonesia and the Philippines.

 Saffronart recently held an interactive seminar on Modern and Contemporary Indian Art Today at the Saffronart Gallery in London.
 This discussion is part of a series of interactive seminars hosted around the world by Saffronart, as part of its efforts to increase awareness and broaden the discourse surrounding modern and contemporary Indian art.